ArminJo/JK-BMSToPylontechCAN/README.md

 - Serial.print() function is still available for monitoring and debugging.
 - SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.
 Clear data on long press.

 **If the Aduino IDE complains about more than 100% of program storage space, burn the Uno Bootloader on your Nano, if not already done, and select the Uno as board.
-The Arduino Nano board definition has a [wrong "upload.maximum_size" value](https://github.com/arduino/ArduinoCore-avr/pull/546).**
+The Arduino Nano board definition has a [wrong "upload.maximum_size" value](https://github.com/arduino/ArduinoCore-avr/pull/546).**<br/>
+Enabling the macro `NO_SERIAL_INFO_PRINT` saves program space.

 **On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**